Context-Selective State Space Models: Feedback is All You Need: Introduction

+Finally, we mention that \cite{farsang2025scaling} proposes a biologically-inspired nonlinear SSM (LrcSSM) with diagonal Jacobian.
+While LrcSSM relies on intrinsically nonlinear state- and input-dependent dynamics, COFFEE restricts nonlinearity to a diagonal state-feedback gate that modulates a fixed linear SSM backbone, resulting in a more constrained and parameter-efficient model.

 The remainder of this paper is organized as follows.
-In Section \ref{sec:background_on_ssm} we give a brief background on state-space models, with further details and useful proofs provided in \ref{appendix:useful_concepts_on_ssm}.
-Based on the review of state space models, in Section \ref{sec:the_proposed_model}, we present our model along with its mathematical motivations.
-In Section \ref{sec:experiments}, we prove the effectiveness of our model by comparing its performance with the state-of-the-art S6 model \cite{MAMBA}, in both the induction head and MNIST tasks.
-In Section \ref{sec:theoretical_insights}, we provide some theoretical insights, based on an analysis made on a simplified version of the induction head task, whose details are presented in Appendix \ref{appendix:IH_task}.
-We summarize our findings in Section \ref{sec:conclusion}, where we also outline the next steps in the development and testing of the model.
+In Sec.~\ref{sec:background_on_ssm} we give a brief background on SSMs, with further details provided in Appendix \ref{appendix:useful_concepts_on_ssm}.
+In Sec.~\ref{sec:the_proposed_model}, we present our model along with its mathematical motivations.
+In Sec.~\ref{sec:experiments}, we assess the effectiveness of COFFEE by comparing it with S6 \cite{MAMBA} on the induction head and MNIST tasks.
+In Sec.~\ref{sec:theoretical_insights}, we provide some theoretical insights, based on an analysis made on a simplified version of the induction head task, whose details are presented in Appendix \ref{appendix:IH_task}.
+We summarize our findings in Sec.~\ref{sec:conclusion}, where we also outline the next steps in the development and testing of the model.